galileolajara/cp1/README.md

 Features
 -
 - Outputs C code in just a few seconds.
 Parsing is parallelized.
+145k lines of codes per second on Macbook Pro M2 running on Fedora Asahi Remix (Linux OS).
 - Self-hosted, Cp1 is written in Cp1.
 - Organize your codes easily using namespaces and modules.
 - Methods on enums, structs and even the primitive types.
 Method on enums can make data-oriented programming easier.